Schema#

 When memory_use_fts is enabled in the ADK config, backends create full-text search indexes on content_text using the database's native FTS engine (tsvector, FTS5, InnoDB FT, etc.).

-Artifact Metadata Table
+Artifact Metadata Table Contract#

-Default name: adk_artifact_versions
+Default name: adk_artifact

 Column